Last Updated: 22 September 2024

 Paula Hawkins is clearly an expert storyteller, a fact which is shown time and time again in the quality of her writing.
 Right from the very start, we are sucked into the story, continuing to learn more about the characters, locations and events as we piece the mystery together piece by piece.

 Packed full of unexpected twists and surprising turns, we are led this way and that on a thrilling journey through the pages of the novel.
 The best psychological thrillers have that all-important grounding in reality, something which makes them seem all the more believable.
 After all, the more plausible a tale seems, the more chilling the events of the book become.
-The Girl on the Train achieves this with great sincerity - right from the start where Rachel, our main character, makes up stories and daydreams about 'Jess and Jason' and their lives on the other side of the train tracks, through to the very end.
+The Girl on the Train achieves this with great sincerity - right from the start when Rachel, our main character, makes up stories and daydreams about 'Jess and Jason' and their lives on the other side of the train tracks, through to the very end.

 There's no doubt that Rachel is a highly flawed individual, yet it is her complexities and imperfections which make her such a relatable character.
-As she begins to uncover what happened and sets out on the path to finding the truth, we find ourselves rooting for her and willing her on to succeed.
-By no means is Rachel a hero - she is certainly no conventional heroine - but the way in which she is portrayed makes her seem all the more likeable.
+As she begins to uncover what happened and sets out on the path to finding the truth, we find ourselves rooting for her and willing her to succeed.
+By no means is Rachel a hero - she is certainly no conventional heroine - but how she is portrayed makes her seem all the more likeable.

 Upon reading the final sentence and closing the book, I have to admit that while The Girl on the Train was undeniably excellent, it didn't quite manage to live up to my expectations.
 But then, perhaps that's the problem with touting a book as outstanding rather than leaving it up to each individual reader to determine their thoughts?
 Either way, this is a great book and a brilliant example of a modern-day psychological thriller.